FunkinCrew/funkin-modding-docs/src/03-custom-characters/03-01-character-assets.md

 The individual sprites of a character's animations must be combined into a spritesheet for the game to use them.
 Friday Night Funkin' supports one of several formats:

 - `sparrow`: Combines the images into a large sheet, then provides an XML file containing the coordinates of each frame with it.
-Can be exported directly from Adobe Animate using the `Generate Sprite Sheet` option, or can be created from individual frames using [Free Texture Packer](http://free-tex-packer.com/) (note that Free Texture Packer refers to this format as Starling).
+Can be exported directly from Adobe Animate or Flash CS6 using the `Generate Sprite Sheet` option, or can be created from individual frames using [Free Texture Packer](http://free-tex-packer.com/) (note that Free Texture Packer refers to this format as Starling).

 - `packer`: Combines images into a sheet, then provides a TXT file containing the coordinates of each frame.